Wigan cruise to win in Peet's first game

 Marshall then finished a fine team move for his second in the corner.

-Matt Parcell added to Mickey Lewis' earlier score late on but Wigan comfortably saw their opening game of the 2022 Super League season out.
+Matt Parcell added to Mickey Lewis' earlier score for Hull KR but Wigan comfortably saw out their opening game of the 2022 Super League season.

-Wigan endured a difficult end to the 2021 campaign under Adrian Lam but made a perfect start to life under Peet as Bibby scooped up the ball after Sam Wood dropped a high kick in the opening 10 minutes.
+Wigan endured a difficult end to the 2021 campaign with Adrian Lam in charge but made a perfect start to life under Peet as Bibby scooped up the ball after Sam Wood dropped a high kick in the opening 10 minutes.

-Lewis showed great initiative to burst through a gap to get the Robins on the board but Field's score, after a wonderful kick into space by Cade Cust following a scrum, put Warriors back in charge.
+Lewis showed great initiative to burst through a gap to get the Robins on the board, but Field's score, after a wonderful kick into space by Cade Cust following a scrum, put Warriors back in charge.

-Marshall then sprinted almost the length of the field after Wigan played out from their own try-line from a Jordan Abdull kick before Wood again misread the flight of a kick and coughed the ball up to Bibby once more, who ran in for his second try from 10 metres out.
+Marshall then sprinted almost the length of the field after Wigan played out from their own try-line from a Jordan Abdull kick.
+Wood then misread the flight of a kick again and coughed the ball up to Bibby once more, who ran in for his second try from 10 metres out.

 The second half was more of an arm-wrestle and it took 20 minutes for the first points, Marshall going over by the sideline after some tidy approach play.

-Parcell grabbed a late consolation for the Tony Smith's side, who reached the play-off semi-final last season, but this was a tough opening night for them.
+Parcell grabbed a late consolation for Tony Smith's side, who reached the play-off semi-final last season, but this was a tough start for them.

 Hull KR: Coote, Wood, Takairangi, Kenny-Dowall, Hall, Lewis, Abdul, Vete, Litten, King, Linnett, Storton, Sims.